wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 ---
 STD Etiquette

-b:, Do uglas Rwhkoff

-I w\~ wo!king my wa

-my hps, Just managiJ ut\~ her thigh with

-beneath the edge oiher get \~y tongue
+I was working my way up her thigh with my lips, just managing to get my tongue beneath the edge of her panties, when I felt her hand on my shoulder.

 I felt her hand on my hpa1